Top 13 Wedding Photo Album Ideas That'll Make Your Heart Skip a Beat

 Photo @thecardonas

-When designing your classic album, consider the rule of thirds for photo placement and maintain consistent margins throughout.
+When designing your classic album, consider the rule of thirds for photo placement and keep consistent margins throughout.
 Limit each spread to 2-3 images maximum to avoid visual clutter.
 The beauty of this style is in its restraint – every element should serve a purpose, from the font choice for your names to the subtle embossing on the cover.

 Photo @carisse.antonas